New Results on Directed Edge Dominating Set: Treewidth

 \subsection{Algorithm for Treewidth}

-\begin{theorem} The $(p,q)$-d\eds\ problem can be solved in time $(4(p+1)(q+1))^{O(\tw)}\cdot n^{O(1)}$ on graphs of treewidth at most~$\tw$. \end{theorem}
+\begin{theorem} The $(p,q)$-d\eds\ problem can be solved in time $4^{2\tw^2}(4 (q+1)(p+1))^{2\tw} \cdot n^{O(1)}$ on graphs of treewidth at most~$\tw$. \end{theorem}

-\begin{proof} Our algorithm relies on standard techniques, so we will sketch some of the details.
-In particular, we note that our algorithm works in a way that is very similar for other variants of \textsc{Dominating Set} at distance $r$, see \cite{BorradaileL16,KatsikarelisLP17}.
-We assume we are given a rooted nice tree decomposition of the input graph with width $\tw$.
-For each node $t$ of the decomposition let $B_t$ denote the corresponding bag and $B_t^{\downarrow}$ denote the set of vertices appearing in $B_t$ or one of the descendants of $t$ in the decomposition (that is, in the terminal subgraph $G_t$ of node $t$).
+The rest of this subsection is devoted to the proof of Theorem~\ref{thm_tw_DP}.
+Let $G=(V,E)$ the input graph and we are given a rooted nice tree decomposition of $G$ with width $\tw$.
+For each node $t$ of the decomposition, let $B_t$ denote the corresponding bag and $V_t$ denote the set of vertices appearing in $B_t$ or one of the descendants of $t$.
+For a vertex set $X\subseteq V,$ we denote by $E(X)$ the set of arcs both of whose endpoints lie in $X$.
+For a set of arcs $D$, let $D^+$ (respectively, $D^-$) be the set of all heads (respectively, tails) of arcs in $D$.
+For a function $f:X\rightarrow F$ and the subset $X'\subseteq X$, we denote the restriction of $f$ to $X'$ by $f|_{X'}$.